Collect MySQL binary logs (to be deprecated)

 Troubleshooting

-If no data appears on the preview page or the query page after you use Logtail to collect logs, see Troubleshoot Logtail log collection failures.
+If no data appears on the preview or query page after you configure Logtail to collect logs, see Troubleshoot Logtail collection failures.

 Sample database table and logs

-This topic demonstrates INSERT, UPDATE, and DELETE operations on the specialalarm table in the user_info database.
-The following list provides the table schema, sample database operations, and the resulting logs.
+The following examples show INSERT, UPDATE, and DELETE operations on the specialalarm table in the user_info database, along with the table schema, sample operations, and resulting logs.

 • Table schema